safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 Provide a way to subscribe to events

 #### `unsubscribe(event, handler)`
-Provide a way to unsubscribes from an event.
+Provide a way to unsubscribe from an event.

 ### Specific `AuthKitBasePack` methods